Running total of hours: 34

 In my research, I found there to be a number of studies comparing the outcomes of surgical and conservative treatment.
 For long term outcome and return to play, the non-operative/conservative approach has a greater rate of re-rupture and a lowered return to previous sport, whereas operative risks include infection, which was positive reinforcement for this patient.

-However, although it has been found that the surgical option reduced reinjury rate (Deng et al. 2017), compared with the surgical management of other orthopaedic injuries, return to play rates after a repair is the lowest (Wang et al. 2017).
+However, although it has been found that the surgical option reduced reinjury rate (Deng, Sun, Zhang, Chen, 2017), compared with the surgical management of other orthopaedic injuries, return to play rates after a repair is the lowest (Wang et al. 2017).
 This knowledge in itself led to a barrier in my own confidence with a successful outcome for this patient, as her goal was to return to activity as soon as she could.

 I was able to find research suggesting that the accessibility of functional rehabilitation is more likely to contribute to conservative treatment being preferential to operative (Wu et al., 2016) and as such, reassured me that providing a functional rehabilitation program was the best we could do for this patient.

 Due to currently progressing through an extensive program of rehabilitation already, this patient came in just as a means to maintain healing by way of therapeutic ultrasound (US).